-Afterwards, I’ll talk about the Chinese Character Course.
+Afterward, I’ll talk about the Chinese Character Course.

 I’ll let you know what I think Yoyo Chinese does well and where it falls short.
 I’ll give you all the information so that you can decide for yourself if it’s worth purchasing.